madx/ouiche/README.md

-It is completely Open-Source (published under the WTFPL): you can do whatever you want with the source code, and I'll happily accept any patches or improvements (use GitHub for that!).
-If we meet, you can also buy me a beer :-)
+It is completely Open-Source (published under the WTFPL): you can do whatever you want with the source code, and I'll happily accept any patches or improvements (use GitHub for that).
+If we meet, you can also buy me a beer.

 [1]: http://ruby-lang.org/
 [2]: http://sinatra.github.com/